A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Conclusion

 \section{Conclusion}

-This paper introduces passivity-based stability protocol for IBRs in AC microgrids.
-The protocol is enforced by a novel interface at the grid edge in a decentralized, non-intrusive manner.
-The proposed method is tested by simulating a grid-connected GFL IBR and two networked microgrids with benchmark parameters.
-Simulations show that growing oscillations can occur, when two stable AC microgrids are networked, and they also suggest that the proposed interface can mitigate such a system-level symptom.
-The design of PEIs still requires IBR manufacturers to compute the $\mathcal{L}_2$ gain.
-Future work will develop data-driven methods that eliminate this requirement.
-Another research direction is to investigate the power-electronics implementation of the PEIs.
+This paper introduces an interface that stabilizes AC microgrids dominated by IBRs in a non-intrusive, decentralized manner.
+The interface has three advantages: 1) it enforces the system-level, EMT stability without the need of reprogramming IBR controllers, accessing internal state variables of IBRs, or communication among IBRs; 2) designing the interface only requires a scalar, and sharing the scalar with the NMPs does not cause any concerns on IP privacy; and 3) the interface explicitly addresses the complexity from IBR's high-order dynamics.
+The method is tested by the 2-IBR and 10-IBR microgrids with benchmark parameters.
+Simulations show that growing oscillations can occur, when two stable AC microgrids are networked, and they also suggest that the interface can mitigate such a system-level symptom.
+Future work will theoretically quantify the minimal power required by SEIs for stabilization, develop the internal cyber and physical architectures of voltage and current sources for the SEIs, and perform hardware-in-the-loop and purely hardware validations.